Django vs. Node.js: Which One is Best For Your Next Project?

 After a great discussion between Django and Node.js, it’s time for a final call!

-Django and Node.js are developing technologies for building web-based applications, and while working with them, you will meet some good or bad points.
+Whether you want to use django or node js in your next project, it is important to understand that they both come with a distinct set of advantages and disadvantages.
 There is no specific answer to the question- “Which is better for your project?”.
 Everything depends solely on your project needs and the specific requirement of the developer.
 Each application has particular needs, and every developer has their development style.
 Some may go with Django, while others may choose Node.js.

 But we have concluded a few points that will help you choose Django vs. Node.js.